New! Hardcover coffee table size Book.

 his professional art career starting in 1970 as a portrait painter,

-his paintings and prints have been collected for over four decades.
+his paintings and prints have been collected for over five decades.

-This website shows some of his prints that are on exhibit and for
+This website shows some of his paintings and prints that are on

-sale.
-They include limited edition lithographs and serigraphs and
+exhibit and for sale.
+They include limited edition lithographs and

-giclee reproductions of his paintings.
-Oil paintings are also
+serigraphs and giclee reproductions of his paintings.
+Oil paintings

 Artwork of Gary George